The History of Coffee, Part I: Ethiopia, Yemen, and the Ottoman Empire Strikes Back

 Where did it all begin?

 So, who do we thank (or blame, depending on your caffeine reliance) for the aromatic, palate-pleasing, jump-starting beverage of coffee?
 We know that coffee was a major part of Ethiopian and Yemenite culture from the 7th century on.
-The drink is generally believed to have originated in Ethiopia and then brought by trade missions to Yemen as early as 1000 BCE.
+The history of coffee is generally believed to have started in Ethiopia, then brought by trade missions to Yemen as early as 1000 BCE.

 Ethiopia's Coffee History